P146667-YANGFANGJIN/DATA_MANAGEMENT/README.md

 This project analyzes global and regional economic indicators from 2000 to 2023 using World Bank data, with a focus on the relationship between GDP per capita and inflation across countries.
 Special emphasis is placed on ASEAN-10 comparisons and an in-depth case study of Malaysia.

 ---
+## Project Objectives

+This project aims to:

+- Explore the global relationship between GDP per capita and inflation using multi-year data.
+- Compare economic patterns among ASEAN-10 countries with visual indicators.
+- Conduct a focused analysis of Malaysia's macroeconomic trends in terms of growth quality and price stability.

+---

 ## 📁 Project Structure